Sami

 • The scratch marks may be inventory numbers, owner inscriptions, or ritual symbols.
 Not immediately legible without raking light or digital enhancement.

-Copyright © 2025 Samiuygur - All Rights Reserved.
+Copyright © 2026 Sami Uygur - All Rights Reserved.

 Powered by